GInfo-ECM/club-drupal/drupal7/sites/all/themes/mayo/README.txt

 MAYO - original theme for Drupal 7 from PIXTURE STUDIO

+MAYO 7.x-2.x is the original theme with responsive layout and other responsive features.
+Also the theme is using SASS/Compass to compile CSS.
+You will still be able to create a normal sub-theme if you need to customize further without getting envolved with SASS.
+This version uses <!DOCTYPE html> which starts it down the HTML5 path.
+Very few of the newer HTML5 elements are used at this point.

+MAYO Responsive (7.x-2.x) borrows from Jeff Burnz and his great work on AdaptiveTheme https://drupal.org/project/adaptivethemeS

 The name "MAYO" is taken from a phrase "MAke Your Own" and "MAYOnnaise" which I love :-).
 As the name describes itself, MAYO is developed to be a theme that provides users easy ways to customize and create a theme they like.

 MAYO is developed based on the experience of developing PIXTURE theme.
 However, MAYO fully takes advantage of Drupal 7's color module and advaced theme settings.
 MAYO is simple but flexible.
 You can customize the look of the MAYO easily from the theme setting page.
 It does not require you to have the knowledge of CSS, HTML and PHP.